Maya ballgame

 Maya ballgame, which is a part of the Mesoamerican ballgame, is a sporting event that was played throughout the Mesoamerican era by the Maya civilization, which was distributed throughout much of Central America.
-One of the common links of the Mayan culture of Mexico, Guatemala, Honduras, and Belize is the game played with a rubber ball, about which we have learned from several sources.
-The Maya ballgame was played with big stone courts.
+One of the common links of the Mayan culture of Mexico, Guatemala, Honduras, and Belize is the game played with a rubber ball, known from several sources.
+The Maya ballgame was played on big stone courts.
 The ball court itself was a focal point of Maya cities and symbolized the city's wealth and power.